Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Minimizing Your Sentence

 Because the value of the property is so significant in these cases, it is common for grand theft lawyers to have the charge reduced to petty theft when the stolen items were valued at just over $950.
-Having the charges reduced to petty theft is quite beneficial because this level of offense is always a misdemeanor and the maximum sentence is only six months in county jail.
+Having the charges reduced to petty theft is quite beneficial because this level of offense is always a misdemeanor.
+The maximum sentence is only six months in county jail, unless you have two prior theft convictions, at which point the penalty increases to one year in jail.

 Defenses to Grand Theft

 Depending on your specific case, your attorney may use a variety of defenses to help you fight grand theft charges.
 In some cases, illegal search and seizure, improper arrests, or wrongful accusations may result in the charges being dropped.
-Sometimes, you may be able to argue that you had no intent to steal an item, that you simply had not paid for the item yet, or that the item in question was actually your property and not stolen at all.
+Sometimes, you may be able to argue that you had no intent to steal an item, that you were just borrowing the item, that you simply had not paid for the item yet, or that the item in question was actually your property and not stolen at all.

 Finally, some situations may be best handled through a plea bargain requiring you to admit guilt in exchange for a minimized sentence.
 Taking an anti-theft class may also help you avoid harsher punishment in these cases.

-Every criminal case is different, and only an experienced criminal defense lawyer can ensure you get the right defense for your specific circumstances.
-Peter M. Liss can help you if you are accused of any theft crimes.
+Every criminal case is different; only an experienced criminal defense lawyer can ensure you get the best defense for your specific circumstances.
+Vista grand theft attorney Peter M. Liss can help you if you are accused of any theft crimes.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Call Today, I Can Help You